 There's always something new hoppening at Downtown Disney.
-Before we get into the general tips for visiting Downtown Disney, we'll go over what you need to know about visiting right now (as things are always changing).
-Hop over to our Disneyland reopening post for more dates and details about Disneyland Resort!
-You'll also want to hop over to our post on mask policies, as Downtown Disney follows Disneyland's same rules, and the policies change pretty often.
-You likely need to bring a face covering to wear indoors.
+Before we get into the general tips for visiting Downtown Disney, we'll go over what you need to know about visiting right now (as things are always changing) as well as what seasonal changes you can expect during your visit.

 Tips for Visiting Downtown Disney Right Now